keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 There is absolutely no scientific evidence that sweating will get rid of a fever or even help you feel better.[^59]

 Fever is typically a sign of infection.
-And, similar to sweating out alcohol (I guess), you can’t sweat out infections.[^60]
+And, similar to sweating out alcohol (I guess?), you can’t sweat out infections.[^60]

 This is a huge assumption, but my guess is the concept of sweating out a fever actually came from humoral medicine created way back when Hippocrates was a calf, and then was expounded upon during the Renaissance.
 If this piques your interest, [read this](https://www.emilywyattsmiley.com/humoral-medicine).